b04rdr1d3r/M2KC-Streamdeck-profile-for-DCS-Interface/README.md

 Mirage 2000C profile for use with DCS interface on a Stream Deck (c) Blue Storm 2021

-BETA version 0.9
+RELEASE version 1.0

-This beta release of a Mirage 2000 profile to be used with DCS Interface for Streamdeck
+a Mirage 2000 profile to be used with DCS Interface for Streamdeck

 what you need:
 - DCS 2.7 (2.7 version is required)